abdrahmansoltan/Learning-Notes/TypeScript/TypeScript.md

 ## Type Assertions / Type Casting

-Type Assertions are used to tell TypeScript that even though TypeScript thinks it should be one type, it is actually a different type.
+Type Assertions are used to tell TypeScript that even though TypeScript thinks it should be one type, it is actually a different type **that you want**.
 Common to see when a type is unknown

 - Type assertions helps you to force types when you are not in control of them.
   Typecasting refers to `type conversions`